Casshan: Legacy

 The Mega Man video game series may take inspiration from Casshan, both featuring "robot" protagonists who are assisted by a helpful robotic dog companion (Rush and Friender, respectively) who can transform into useful items.

 In Vanquish, developed by PlatinumGames, the art style is based on Casshern.
 In one of the boss fights, the main character drills through a robot by spinning in place at high speed, similarly to Casshern.
 Concerning the game's development, director Shinji Mikami is quoted as saying:

 I was inspired by Casshern, so I wanted to make a game like that.
 If I went ahead and made the exact game I wanted, it probably would have been like Casshern, where you punch and kick the entire way through.
 But obviously if it were a game with only punching and kicking, I already did that with God Hand.
 So, I'm done with that, something else now.
 So this time he wanted to make a game where you defeat robots with guns.
 So now, you're going at it with guns, but he wanted to make sure the feeling of speed is still there, that was really important to him, so that's why he introduced the element of the sliding boost.

 In addition, the protagonist of Vanquish has a facemask that periodically comes off to show his human side, much like Casshern himself.
 According to one of the game's character modelers, Yoshifumi Hattori, a support robotic companion dog was designed to fight along with the main character, including transforming into ability-enhancing armor.
 Although this dog was successfully modeled, it was cut from the finalized version of the game, along with another female android partner character.
 Raiden from Metal Gear Solid 4: Guns of the Patriots is also dressed like Casshern.

 Manga adaptation

-A manga adaptation of the original series, titled Casshern R, written by Chabo Higurashi and illustrated by Satoshi Shiki is set to begin serialization in Akita Shoten's Champion Red magazine on September 19, 2023.
+A manga adaptation of the original series, titled Casshern R, written by Chabo Higurashi and illustrated by Satoshi Shiki began serialization in Akita Shoten's Champion Red magazine on September 19, 2023.
+It anoinced the move to the Manga Cross website in November, with the publication resuming in April 2025.